Kladovo transport

-The Kladovo Transport was an illegal Jewish refugee transport of 822 Jewish refugees, which started in Vienna on November 25, 1939.
-Its aim was to flee to Eretz Israel (Mandate for Palestine).
-The refugees overwintered in the Yugoslav river-port of Kladovo because of an early freeze of the Danube.
-As 1940 progressed, they waited in vain for a sea-going vessel to continue their journey.
-In 1941, they moved to the port of Šabac on the Sava, where they were caught by the Nazis.
+The Kladovo Transport was, according to the British government, an "illegal" Jewish refugee transport of 822 Jewish refugees (whose numbers subsequently grew to about 1,100), which started in Vienna on 25 November 1939.
+Its aim was to flee from the Nazis by travelling down the Danube River on a journey that would hopefully take them to Eretz Israel (i.e., the Land of Israel which at that time was called British Mandatory Palestine).
+The refugees overwintered in the Yugoslav river-port of Kladovo because of an early freeze-up of the Danube.
+As 1940 progressed, they waited in vain for a sea-going vessel to continue their journey via the Black Sea.
+In September 1940, they were forcibly moved by the Yugoslav government to the port of Šabac on the Sava River, where they were subsequently caught by the Nazis in April 1941 and imprisoned in the Šabac concentration camp.
 Only about 200 young people and a few adults were able to be saved or escape on their own.
-At the end of September, the men of the transport were transferred to the KZ Šabac and shot on 12 and 13 October by units of the Wehrmacht on the orders of General Franz Böhme.
-In early January 1942, the women were transferred to Sajmište concentration camp, where they were murdered between 19 March and 10 May 1942 in a gas van, by order of Herbert Andorfer.
+In October 1941, the men of the transport were transported ~40 km to a farmer's field near the village of Zasavica and shot on 12 and 13 October by units of the Wehrmacht on the orders of General Franz Böhme.
+In late January 1942, the women and children were transferred to the Sajmište concentration camp, where they were subsequently murdered between 19 March and 10 May 1942 in a gas van, by order of the camp commander Herbert Andorfer.